 I have seen my motherless mother friends surround themselves with a different type of family.
-Grandmas, sisters, friends, aunts, mothers-in-law, and neighbors all stand in for the motherly role.
+Grandmas, sisters, friends, aunts, mothers-in-law, and neighbors all stand-in for the motherly role.
 Their children are surrounded with love and strong women despite and created by the absence.
 The motherless mother’s Mother’s Day experiences may be a day of missing their mom or wishing they had a mom to celebrate.

 Moms with Migraine

 My Mother’s Day experiences are wonderful.
 I have been blessed with the most amazing, selfless, wonderful mother in the world!
 (Cue her tears as she reads this and mine while I write.)
-I have had migraines since I was 5 and been sick basically forever.
+I have had migraines since I was 5 and have been sick basically forever.
 My mom has never stopped helping me.
 She has been to countless appointments, paid countless bills, read and searched out hundreds of possible treatments, and above all sat with me while I suffered.
 Now, as a mother, thinking of how it must have been to see me in the hospital, hysterical, sad, helpless, and in pain when she couldn’t take it away must have been torture.

 As a mom with migraine, I always feel guilty for how much I needed her but have learned that she really needed me just as much.
 I now realize her sacrifice is even more than I ever imagined.
 She has never judged me for my decisions and has guided me to make the best choices I can.
 She has eased the pain of growing up and growing old.
 Having the comfort that my mom is on my side has allowed me to go through life with confidence I would not have had otherwise.